 “As soon as a vulnerability in popular CMS platforms like Drupal is discovered, millions of crawlers operated by hackers (similar to Google bots) start searching for vulnerable websites.
 Once a victim is identified, their website gets hacked, patched (to prevent ‘competition’ to overtake the same site) and backdoored,” explained Kolochenko.

-“Within several days, access to the compromised website will be sold on the black market, more than likely to several different customers at the same time who each may well resell it several more times,” Kolochenko continued.
+“Within several days, access to the compromised website will be sold on the darknet market, more than likely to several different customers at the same time who each may well resell it several more times,” Kolochenko continued.
 “Like this, your personal blog may be easily involved in a dozen different criminal offences such as hosting illicit content, sending spam and infecting visitors, to name just a few.”

 Don’t dilly-dally.
 If your website uses Drupal, and you are responsible for maintaining its security, check that you are running the latest version and determine if you may have patched too late to prevent possible compromise.